-- 7) Publish a minimum of two social media posts a month from Council channels on nature and conservation initiatives in the city, in addition to publishing posts celebrating environmental awareness days. - 8) Following recruitment of a Biodiversity Strategy Office, create content on the Council's website, with information packs on environmental topics in the city, a glossary to improve resident's ecological literacy, and an assessment of the impact of biodiversity loss and climate change impact on Norwich, informed by panels such as the CEEEP committee.
-Explore searchable terms for Google search optimisation to maximise the quantity accessing the content. - 9) To identify, once the Biodiversity Strategy Officer has been recruited, potential areas of the city for nature recovery purposes that are suitable for biodiversity enhancement, with a view to establishing interconnected nature corridors across the city building on the evidence provided in the Biodiversity Baseline Survey, and to undertake further work to understand initial and ongoing resource requirements to develop these. - 10) Advertise the newly created Biodiversity Strategy Officer role by the end of April.
+- 5) Inform, enable and support residents to participate in the already stated goals of the biodiversity strategy. - 6) Publish, in every Citizen Magazine, information on activities beyond the council's own work about local wildlife, conservation and other environmental events - 7) Publish a minimum of two social media posts a month from Council channels on nature and conservation initiatives in the city, in addition to publishing posts celebrating environmental awareness days. - 8) Create a page on the Council's website, accessible from the Council's Home Page, with information packs on environmental topics in the city, a glossary to improve resident's ecological literacy, and an assessment of the impact of biodiversity loss and climate change impact on Norwich, informed by panels such as the CEEEP committee. - 9) To identify, once the Biodiversity Strategy Officer has been recruited, potential areas of the city for nature recovery purposes that are unsuitable for commercial development, with a view to establishing interconnected nature corridors across the city building on the evidence provided in the Biodiversity Baseline Survey, and to undertake further work to understand initial and ongoing resource requirements to develop these. - 10) Advertise the newly created Biodiversity Strategy Officer role by the end of April.